 Brant A. Gardner (M.A.
 State University of New York Albany) is the author of Second Witness: Analytical and Contextual Commentary on the Book of Mormon and The Gift and Power: Translating the Book of Mormon, both published through Greg Kofford Books.
 He has contributed articles to Estudios de Cultura Nahuatl and Symbol and Meaning Beyond the Closed Community.
 He has presented papers at the Foundation for Apologetic Information and Research conference as well as at Sunstone.

 Camille grew up all over the country.
 She calls Oklahoma and Wyoming her home places.
 She received her education at Ricks College and the University of Wyoming where she earned her BS in Mathematics.
-She currently lives in Cheyenne, Wyoming where she is the mother of two little girls.
-She is in the Young Women’s organization as the Personal Progress Advisor and Teacher.
+She currently lives in Castle Rock, CO.

 Carson Calderwood, Born in Idaho, grew up in Utah to red neck father and TBM mother.
 Served mission in Argentina.
 Married smartest and most attractive woman at BYU.
 Raising four kids and three chickens in Maple Valley, Washington.